Devops-tools-projects/Mark-1-shell_repo/README.md

 "aws configure"

 #Post providing the "access key" and "password". we will execute the scrips used for listing all the detils like s3,ec2,Lambda,IAM users

+#we can add this script to cron to get details daily